AnggaR96s/Reforestation/README.md

-## It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+## Thanks for explaining the word "many" to me.
+It means a lot.